-Duration: one day

-BIM 19650-5: Security and BIM
+BIM ISO 19650-5: Security and BIM

 This course will help you engage with the security implications arising from BIM according to ISO 19650.
 The course will guide you through the contents of ISO 19650-5 and how security impacts their roles (client, asset owner, designer, contractor, facilities manager, etc.).

 This course is ideal for clients, designers, facilities, construction and commissioning managers who may need to implement security policies in relation to the built environment.

-Duration: one day

 BIM PAS 1192 Part 6: Health and Safety

 This course will help you understand the benefits of structured health and safety information and its digital information exchange amongst design and supply chain, and the client or operator.
 The importance of clear Asset Information Requirements (AIR) and a checkable digital Plan of Work will be emphasized.

 This course is ideal for clients, designers, facilities, construction and commissioning managers charged with delivering health and safety within a collaborative or BIM project.

-Duration: one day

-BSI certification solutions

-BIM Verification for Design and Construction